 1. Opening Statement

-Lafayette’s mission of providing outstanding opportunities for intellectual, social, and personal growth is grounded in our traditional residential experience.
+Lafayette College’s mission of providing outstanding opportunities for intellectual, social, and personal growth is grounded in our traditional residential experience.
 As a residential community, serving our students and collaborating with others is expected and usually best achieved by being present on campus.

-Lafayette recognizes the growing professional and personal demands on employees, as well as the increasing challenge of finding new and better ways to effectively manage people, time, space, and workload.
+The College recognizes the growing professional and personal demands on employees, as well as the increasing challenge of finding new and better ways to effectively manage people, time, space, and workload.
 Flexible work arrangements can promote productivity, enhance job satisfaction, enable recruitment and retention of valuable employees, contribute to environmental sustainability, and strengthen the College’s position as an employer of choice.

 2. Purpose and Scope